livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 ![](images/media_1236271024680_display.png)

-In this example I have created three controls for three different columns in my data grid table.
+In this example there are three controls for three different columns in the data grid table.

-1. A field named "Time" that formats data into a time format (I just renamed the field that was included in the row template by default).
+* A field named "Time" that formats data into a time format (1) (Just rename the field that is included in the row template by default).
-2. A group named "My Rating".
-The group has some buttons that display the image of a star.
+* A group named "My Rating".
+The group has some widgets that display the image of a star.
+(2)
-3. A button named "Genre" that offers different Genre selections.
+* A button named "Genre" that offers different Genre selections.
+(3)

-Here is what those controls look like in the Application Browser.
+Here is what those controls look like in the Project Browser.
 Notice how all of the controls are located in the "Row Template" group.

 #### Supporting Controls ####

 ![](images/media_1238002344589_display.png)

-The controls I created ("Time" field, "Genre" button and "My Rating" group) each have behaviors associated with them.
-I've stored the buttons containing these behaviors, as well as the "star.png" image on the same card as the "Row Template" group.
+The controls created ("Time" field, "Genre" button and "My Rating" group) each have behaviors associated with them.
+These are created automatically for us and are stored in appropriately named buttons.

 #### Behavior Example ####

 ![](images/media_1238002391039_display.png)

-Here is what the **FillInData** handler looks like for the "My Rating" column. pData (1) contains the value of the "My Rating" column for the row being displayed.
+Here is what the **FillInData** handler looks like for the "My Rating" column (as stored in the "My Rating Behaviour" button). pData (1) contains the value of the "My Rating" column for the row being displayed.

 Note how this parameter differs than the parameter sent to **FillInData** for a **row template**.
 For a **row template** the parameter passed in is an array.

-We then use that value to determine how many stars to display (2).
+You then use that value to determine how many stars to display (2).

 #### Result ####

 ![](images/media_1236272022940_display.png)

-Here is what the table looks like now that I've defined some custom column templates.
+Here is what the table looks like now that the custom column templates have been defined.
 The table found controls named "Genre", "Time" and "My Rating" in the record template group so those were used to render the data for those three columns.